easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - 99% of developers never consider switching (effort >> benefit they perceive)
 - 1% consider switching (typically startups/freelancers)
 - Of that 1%, maybe 50% actually switch
-- Result: Q-IDE captures <1% of market in Year 1
+- Result: Top Dog captures <1% of market in Year 1

 ---